Technology Tales

 10th December 2016

 When it comes to the technology that I carry with me on trips away, I have begun to start weighing devices on my kitchen scales.
 The results are a little revealing.
-The HP Pavilion dm5 that has gone with me to Ireland and other places weighs between 2.5 and 3 kg while my Apple iPad Mini 2 comes in at 764 grams.
-My 12.9″ iPad Pro with its Logitech keyboard weighs between these at 110 to 1200 grams.
-The idea of consolidating computing devices for travel has been discussed on here before now and the main thing stopping my just going with the iPad Pro was the viewing of photos without filling up its 32 GB of storage space.
+The HP Pavilion dm5 that has gone with me to Ireland and other places weighs between 2.5 and 3 kg, while my Apple iPad Mini 2 comes in at 764 grams.
+My 12.9" iPad Pro with its Logitech keyboard weighs between these at 110 to 1200 grams.
+The idea of consolidating computing devices for travel has been discussed on here before now, and the main thing stopping my just going with the iPad Pro was the viewing of photos without filling up its 32 GB of storage space.

-Since then, I just may have found a workaround and it is another gadget, this time weighing only a few hundred grams: a 1 TB WD My Passport Wireless portable hard drive.
-Aside from having a SD card slot that allows the automatic backup of photos, it also can connect with tablets and phones using WiFi broadband.
+Since then, I just may have found a workaround, and it is another gadget, this time weighing only a few hundred grams: a 1 TB WD My Passport Wireless portable hard drive.
+Aside from having a SD card slot that allows the automatic backup of photos, it also can connect with tablets and phones using Wi-Fi broadband.

 WD My Passport Wireless

-It is the WD My Cloud app that makes the connections to mobile devices useful and it works smoothly on iOS and Android devices too.
-Nevertheless, there is more functionality on the latter ones such as DNG file support and an added slide show feature that works with JPEG files.
-Both of these are invaluable for viewing photos and I feel a little short-changed that they are not available on iOS.
-Hopefully, that will get resolved sooner rather than later.
+The WD My Cloud app makes connections to mobile devices useful and operates smoothly on both iOS and Android.
+However, Android devices offer more functionality, including DNG file support and an additional slide show feature for JPEG files.
+These features are invaluable for viewing photos, and I feel somewhat disadvantaged that they are not available on iOS.
+Thus, I hope this will be resolved soon.

 Thankfully, my Pentax K5 II DSLR camera can be persuaded to save DNG and JPEG files simultaneously so that they can be viewed full screen on both types of devices without having to transfer them onto the tablet first as you would with Apple's SD card reader.
 Usefully, that gets around my oversight in buying iPads with only 32 GB of storage each.
 That now looks like a false economy given what I am trying now.

 Such is the weight difference, just taking along my Apple iPad Pro and the WD device will save around 1 kg and there is less fuss at airport security screening too.
 While my HTC phone would suffice for seeing photos as slide shows, I am wondering if my battered Google Nexus 9 could come too.
-The only dilemma then would be how to pack things since I am not sure how a large iPad screen would seem to cabin crew or other passengers during take off and landing.
-That makes using the Nexus 9 onboard more of a proposition and the iPad might go into the hold luggage to make life a little easier.
+The only dilemma then would be how to pack things, since I am not sure how a large iPad screen would seem to cabin crew or other passengers during take off and landing.
+That makes using the Nexus 9 onboard more of a proposition, and the iPad might go into the hold luggage to make life a little easier.
 Still, that choice is a minor concern now that I can try travelling overseas without a laptop to see how I get along.

 A Look at a Compact System Camera